Orchid Project was founded in June 2010…

 Jim Drummond is a senior development professional who was part of DFID’s leadership team.
 He was most recently DFID’s Director for Western and Southern Africa and before that for South Asia.
 He has worked in India, Zimbabwe, Kenya and Tanzania and in senior positions in the Cabinet Office and FCO.

-Emma McGuigan is a senior executive in Accenture’s Technology practice, a team dedicated to the application of technology to business solutions for clients.
+Emma McGuigan is Managing Director with Accenture’s UK and Ireland Technology business, a team dedicated to the application of technology to business solutions for clients.
 She has held a range of client roles in her 18 year career, ranging from client account lead to solution architect.
-In addition she drives the Accent on Women agenda for Technology in the UK driving decisive action & tangible results on retention, recruitment & progression for Accenture women; running initiatives in the UK and across Europe.
+In addition she drives the Accent on Women agenda for Technology in the UK, driving decisive action & tangible results on retention, recruitment & progression for Accenture women; running initiatives in the UK and across Europe.

-Elisabeth Paulson (Chair) is a philanthropic consultant who has worked with innovative, international funders: The Elton John AIDS Foundation, Comic Relief and The Children’s Investment Fund Foundation.
-She worked for 10 years with The Economist Intelligence Unit, where she was the Deputy Director of the Country Forecast Service, senior economist and editor of the Asia division and the lead South Asia analyst.
+Elisabeth Paulson is an investment director with Impetus-PEF.
+Previously, she has worked as a philanthropic consultant with innovative, international funders: The Elton John AIDS Foundation, Comic Relief and The Children’s Investment Fund Foundation.
+She worked for ten years with The Economist Intelligence Unit, where she was the Deputy Director of the Country Forecast Service, senior economist and editor of the Asia division and the lead South Asia analyst.

-Michael Ritto has had a career that started in the music industry, working with Sony in the 70s, building up to running, then owning a number of music businesses that are prominent in Denmark.
+Michael Ritto has had a career that started in the music industry, working with Sony in the 1970s, building up to running, then owning a number of music businesses that are prominent in Denmark.
 As an entrepreneur, Michael is committed to investing in projects that make a real difference.
-His involvement with Orchid started when he saw Julia speak and was instantly captured by the tremendous possibility of ending FGC within a generation.
+His involvement with Orchid Project started when he saw Julia speak in 2010 and was instantly captured by the tremendous possibility of ending FGC within a generation.